You are listening to the Sean Hannity Radio Show podcast.

 So it's really important that you take risk.

-Anyway, don't give up, be patient.
+Anyway, don't give up.

-You know, you may have to wait 20 years for a deal to pay off, and where others fail, and all these things.
+You know, you may have to wait 20 years for a deal to pay off and where others fail and all these things.

 So, you know what?

-The story here is this, that we've learned that there are some Republicans that I don't like in this process.
+The story here is this: that we've learned that there are some Republicans that I don't like in this process.

 We've learned that there were 60 show votes by Republicans that they didn't mean it when they talked about repealing and replacing Obamacare.

-Just the fact.
+Just a fact.

 Now, with that said, we ran into that obstacle the Friday that the vote was scheduled.